tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ## Delivery Properties

 Onramps are able to act upon both circuit breaker and guaranteed delivery events from the downstream pipelines.
 Those are triggered when event delivery is acknowledged or when event delivery fails.
 Also when some part (offramps, operators) signals itself being broken, the circuit breaker opens, or when the downstream system heals, the circuit breaker closes again, signaling it is safe to send further events.
-How each onramp reacts, is described in the table below:
+How each onramp reacts is described in the table below:

 The column `Delivery Acknowledgements` describes when the onramp considers and reports the event delivered to the upstream it is connected to.